TrevorDasch/LD48/README.md

 [Sat 6:12 PM]
 Wrote all the code for bullet creation, hit detection, and everything.
 Now I just need to do Enemy scripting.

+[Sat 11:24 PM]
+Created AI for all of my units, wrote in damage and everything.
+Almost done, just need a few bug fixes and maybe a health bar, a pause menu, a score, and a title screen